xmyst/ncase.rb/README.md

 # Installation

-The usual
+The usual.

     gem install ncase

-# bin/ncase
+# "Binary"

-Enforces a chosen (or random) case on string(s) and writes them to the standard output.
+Enforces the chosen case style on string(s) and writes them to the standard output.

     % ncase --pascal-case this is a test string